Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 There are special disclosure requirements that are applicable only to JSCs.

-In accordance with respective by-laws, the target JSC must disclose certain details of the following events relevant to business combinations:
+In accordance with respective by-laws, the target JSC must disclose certain details, in particular, of the following events relevant to business combinations:

-change in shareholders who own 10 per cent or more voting shares (including as a result of a takeover) upon obtaining the respective notification from the depositary;
+change in shareholders who own a threshold number of voting shares (including as a result of a takeover) upon obtaining the respective notification from the depositary;

 decisions of the competent body of the JSC or the court on termination (including through a merger) after such decision has been approved; or